The Missinaibi – A True Wilderness Canoe Journey

-During your time on this trip you will have the opportunity employ and develop your canoeing skills under the guidance of top canoe coach and guide, Ray Goodwin.
+During your time on this trip you will have the opportunity employ, and further develop, both your canoeing skills and your wilderness bushcraft skills under the guidance of Paul Kirtley.

-Ray and Paul work closely together on numerous skills training courses and guided canoe journeys, bringing a unique blend of skills and experience to the mix, all of which you will benefit from as you travel with them on the Missinaibi.
+Paul and Ray continue to work closely together on skills training courses and guided canoe journeys in the UK, bringing a unique blend of skills and experience to the mix, all of which you will benefit from as you travel with Paul on the Missinaibi.

 Missiniabi Expedition – Pre-requisites and Considerations

 This trip is not suitable for novice canoeists, nor is it suitable for those who only have flat water paddling experience.
 A reasonable level of fitness is also required for both paddling and carrying your equipment on portages.
 The longest portage on this trip is around 1.3km, which will have to be walked three times in one day, in order to take through two loads of gear and food each.

 The Missinaibi is certainly suitable for those who possess or are working towards British Canoeing’s 3-star open canoe award or equivalent.
 This being said, the award is just a standard measure of experience/capability and it is the experience and capability which are more important than a piece of paper.